All events are at the Sierra County Fair Barn.

 Outside behind the Sierra County Fair Barn.

-Presentation: History of Flint Making and of Traditional Santo Domingo Pueblo Authentic Handmade Jewelry (tentative)
+Presentation: History of Traditional Santo Domingo Pueblo Handmade Jewelry and Flint Knapping (tentative)

 Speaker: Harvey Abeyta, Santo Domingo Pueblo Artist.